Harsheet196/elitmus_project/README.md

   Admin -->> Can visit Leaderboard and analyse

-Note For development purpose any user who logs in can access leaderboard
+Note For development purpose any user who logs in can access leaderboard/admin panel

 ## Lets Look at the Game and what it Achieves:
 ### The First level: